mila-iqia/COVI-AgentSim/README.md

 For more examples and details, see [job scripts readme](https://github.com/mila-iqia/covi-simulator/tree/master/src/covid19sim/job_scripts).

-To plot the resulting data, use the appropriate notebook, located in `/notebooks`.
+To plot the resulting data, use the appropriate notebook, located in `/notebooks`, or use plotting/main.py --help to see the list of available options.

 ## Running tests